sboerm/Maxwell/README.md

 ![Eigenvalues depending on the Bloch parameter](bloch_diagram.png)

-In this example we can see and band gap between the eigth and ninth eigenvalue that is present for all values of the Bloch parameter.
+In this example we can see a band gap between the eigth and ninth eigenvalue that is present for all values of the Bloch parameter.